apache/fury-site/docs/guide/java/configuration.md

 - `requireClassRegistration(true)` restricts deserialization to registered classes.
 - `withMaxDepth(...)` rejects unexpectedly deep object graphs.
+- `withMaxGraphMemoryBytes(...)` sets an approximate gate for materialized graph memory during one root deserialization.
+The estimate mainly covers collections, maps, arrays, structs, and objects;
+  it skips leaf values such as strings, binary data, primitive scalars, and dense primitive arrays.
+  Actual process memory can be higher than this limit.
+Leaf values remain protected by byte-availability checks: if the unread input does not contain enough bytes, Fory will not read or create that leaf value.
+The default is a fixed `128 MiB`; set a positive byte limit when trusted workloads need a larger or smaller gate.
 - `withMaxTypeFields(...)` and `withMaxTypeMetaBytes(...)` bound the field count and encoded body size of one received remote metadata body.
 - `withMaxSchemaVersionsPerType(...)` and